Phone: +1- (306) 385-9442

-CIC-Saskatoon hosts some 15 events locally during our programming year of September to June.
+During non-COVID times, CIC-Saskatoon hosts some 15 events locally during our programming year of September to June.
+Currently, in these times of lockdown we serve as an aggregator, providing you with the means to attend via your computer virtual events that are taking place all aound the country in the name of CIC.
 Our events include single speaker keynote addresses, expert panel events, intimate and interactive Politics in the Pub events, and information sessions geared to young professionals interested in a career in international affairs.

 Speakers at our events have included Ambassadors and Consuls General, Government ministers and officials, international trade experts, prominent academics and representatives of international development agencies.
 All of our events include a question and answer segment and an informal post-gathering, providing an opportunity for further education and excitement and to network.

 the great George James has passed away – rest in peace, good friend

 10 Years of Mass Atrocities in Syria: A Decade of Civilian Suffering(*** check out the speaker lineup ***)

 To register for the discussion, go to https://events.ushmm.org/profile/form/index.cfm?PKformID=0x59680abcd

 This commemoration will be held in cooperation with the House Foreign Affairs Committee and Senate Foreign Relations Committee.
 Syrian survivors will speak and we will receive an update on the risks facing civilians in Idlib, western Aleppo, Assad detention centers, and northeastern Syria, as well as the current implementation of justice and accountability measures.

 The event will be available in English and Arabic.